 What is an Aphrodisiac Food?

 Gently poached shrimp in crimson curry over grains of aromatic jasmine rice.
 Freshly shucked oysters served ocean-side with a glass of golden Sauternes.
-The meat of crushed cocoa pods steeped with flecks of chile and sweetened by sugar cane.
+The meat of crushed cocoa pods is steeped with flecks of chile and sweetened by sugar cane.
 Aphrodisiac ingredients were celebrated by way of the most remarkable cultures in recorded records.
 Today, modern-day technology is proving the dietary validity of meals historically regarded as an aphrodisiac.
 So why does the American FDA (Food and Drug Administration) say there’s no such factor as a culinary aphrodisiac?